sparksammy/extreme-debloat/README.md

-# extreme-debloat
+# extreme-debloat-and-activation
-Sparksammy Extreme Debloat for AME wizard.
+Sparksammy Extreme Debloat and activation for AME wizard.